cockroachdb/docs/v21.2/ui-transactions-page.md

 - CockroachDB's internal transactions are only displayed under the `$ internal` app.
 - Transactions from the SQL shell are displayed under the `$ cockroach sql` app.

-You can also search for transactions using the search bar, or by date using the date bar.
-To search by date pick a date range that is within the time period since the statistics were last cleared, indicated on the upper right of the table.
+You can search for transactions using the search field or using the date field.
+To search by date, pick a date range that is within the time period since the statistics were last cleared.
 Click **reset time** to reset the date.

-Click **Clear SQL Stats** to clear the statistics.
+## Clear transaction statistics

+Transaction statistics are aggregated once an hour and organized by start time.
+Statistics between two hourly intervals belong to the nearest hour rounded down.
+For example, a transaction execution ending at 1:50 would have its statistics aggregated in the 1:00 interval start time.
+To clear the statistics, click **clear SQL stats**.
+This resets SQL stats on the [Statements](ui-statements-page.html) and Transactions pages and [`crdb_internal`](crdb-internal.html) tables.

 ## Filter by transaction latency